 While my lemon cupcakes call for baking soda and baking powder, we use a bit less lemon in the vegan lemon poppyseed batter here.
 So, we are relying mostly on baking powder for the leavening in this recipe.

 The trick to a REALLY lemony muffin?
-We are using lemon juice AND extract (and even an optional lemon paste).
-Plus, each muffin with extra lemon glaze.
+We are using lemon juice, lemon zest, AND extract (and even an optional lemon paste).
+Plus, each muffin gets topped with lemon glaze.
 This one's for you lemon lovers!

 This vegan lemon muffin recipe really couldn't be easier.

 Next, add in the dry ingredients starting with the flour and adding the rest of the ingredients on top.
 Then, mix JUST until a thick muffin batter forms.

-After that fill the muffin liners to the top, let the batter rest in the pan while you preheat the oven.
-Then, bake the vegan lemon poppyseed muffins and drizzle with lemon glaze!
+After that fill the muffin liners to the top and let the batter rest in the pan while you preheat the oven.
+Then, bake the vegan lemon poppyseed muffins and drizzle with lemon glaze to finish!